hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, this option is enabled by default.

-If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, that will create a `tailscale0` network interface on your host.
+If you need to access other clients on your tailnet from your Home Assistant instance, disable userspace networking mode, which will create a `tailscale0` network interface on your host.

-If you want to access other clients on your tailnet even from your local subnet, execute Step 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].
+If you want to access other clients on your tailnet even from your local subnet, execute steps 2 and 3 as described on [Site-to-site networking][tailscale_info_site_to_site].

 ### Option: `proxy`